Computer Programmers May No Longer Be Eligible For H-1B Visas [Update]

 Re: (Score:2)

 It is good, minor tweaks could make it better.
-(Score:2)
+(Score:3)

 TCS/Wipro/Infosys/Cognizant do game the lottery but the main way they game it is by using up so many slots that others cant.
 They hardly use a fraction of the H1s they do get.
 In your scenario they can still game it by applying for a large number of H1s with LCAs with high salaries but never sending those folks .
 When there is a resultant shortage of workers in the US the entire project will be sent offshore and the offshoring firms will be happy.